Stay connected in 200+ countries — instant QR delivery

 Use Apple Pay or Google Pay when available.
 These don't share your real card number with the merchant.
 Even more privacy than tokenized checkout.

 Don't save cards on sites you'll only use once.
-If you create an Eflexsim account, saving the card is fine (it's stored in Stripe, not on us).
+If you create an Eflexsim account, saving the card is fine (it's stored with our payment provider, not on us).
 For one-time purchases, you don't need to save anything.

 Watch out for phishing emails.
 Eflexsim never asks for your password, card details, or one-time codes via email.
 If an email looks like it's from us but asks for that information, it's not us.